by Diane Sagers, with Angelyn Hutchinson and Christine Armstrong

 Nelson’s unit trained in France and was finally headed to active duty when the Armistice was signed on November 11, 1918.
 The Spanish Flu pandemic had raged among the soldiers, and although Henry helped care for the sick and dying, he was spared from becoming infected.

 Unlike Nelson who trained for months in France, William Potts, of Juab County, Utah, trained in Camp Lewis, Washington, and then was shipped to Europe for active duty.
-His machine gun unit stood on over-crowded trains to make their way through France.
+His machine gun unit stood on overcrowded trains to make their way through France.
 The unit then marched through Europe at night, hiding in the woods during the day, and facing enemy gunfire, battlefields, and bombs along the way.
 As they marched back through Europe at the war’s end, awaiting their return to the United States, they saw thousands of displaced Europeans making their way on foot across the country to the wreckage of their homes to reclaim their lives.

 Separation was difficult for soldiers and their families.
 Potts recalled that as he boarded the train to leave, “Mother was brave about it and kept her control high, as long as I was present at least.
 Her grave was five months old when I returned home.
 As I experienced the war then and as I reflect back on it now, it seems that the hardships and the experience of the battlefield were too much for any man to endure.
 Then I remember the mothers, wives, sweethearts, children, and dads who could but wait and pray and wonder.
 Surely no soldier went through a greater hell than those we loved and left behind.”

 Despite differing views on the war, the country rejoiced universally when the Armistice was signed.
 Zola Christensen remembered the day her uncle dashed across the street in Richfield, Utah, excitedly calling to her parents that the war was over.
 The entire city was jubilant.
 Bells rang and the entire community took to the streets to celebrate.
 She said she didn’t really understand what was going on, but as a typical six-year-old, she was excited to be excited and joined the celebration.
-The war hadn’t meant much to her young life—only that they had to put molasses on their cereal rather than sugar, and she, with other young children, had clipped old rags into small pieces to fill pillows for the soldiers overseas.
+The war hadn’t meant much in her young life—only that they had to put molasses on their cereal rather than sugar and that she, with other young children, had clipped old rags into small pieces to fill pillows for the soldiers overseas.
 Older girls had knitted stockings for the soldiers in France.
 Nevertheless, their lives at home were affected by the war.

 Centennial Commemoration of World War I